This post may contain affiliate links. Please read our disclosure policy.

 I like to bake this pound cake from cake mix recipe in a bundt pan for a pretty presentation, but you could certainly make that traditional loaf pound cake shape if you wanted.
 Or, you could bake the batter in mini cake pans to serve topped with whipped cream and strawberries for a super rich version of strawberry shortcake.

 If you love pound cake, I have more recipes for you to try!
-Check out my Classic Chocolate Pound Cake or Lemon Pound Cake recipes.
+Check out my Classic Chocolate Pound Cake, Lemon Pound Cake, or Starbucks Copycat recipes.

 Grab My Favorite Tools